revbayes/revbayes.github.io/tutorials/chromo/index.md

-When the analysis is complete, RevBayes will quit and you will have a new directory called `output` that will contain all of the files you specified with the monitors (Sect. [subsect:Exercise-CompleteMCMC]).
+When the analysis is complete, RevBayes will quit and you will have a new directory called `output` that will contain all of the files you specified with the monitors.

 ### Plotting the Results

 Now we will plot the results of the MCMC analysis using the `RevGadgets` R package.
 Start R and set your working directory to the `RB_Chromsome_Evolution_Tutorial` directory.
-Now run the command to generate Figure [fig:chromevol_simple] below.
+Now run the command to generate {% ref fig:chromevol_simple %} below.
 There are many options to customize the look of the plot, for options take a look inside the R script.